-- By selection: If you select several layers in the Timeline or Xsheet view, you will be able to cut out and manipulate artwork in all of the selected layers. - Apply to All Visible Layers mode: By enabling this mode, you will be able to cut out artwork in all of the layers that are visible in the Camera view simultaneously. - % Apply to Synced Drawing Layers mode: By enabling this mode, you will be able to cut out artwork in the current layer as well as in any layer that is synced to that layer simultaneously.
+- By selection: If you select several layers in the Timeline or Xsheet view, you will be able to cut out and manipulate artwork in all of the selected layers. - The layers that are visible in the Camera view simultaneously. - P↓ Apply to Synced Drawing Layers mode: By enabling this mode, you will be able to cut out artwork in the current layer as well as in any layer that is synced to that layer simultaneously.